A sequence to develop ideas about seeing

 Seeing is a very significant sense to humans, and some images evoke strong emotional responses.
 The physicality of the light is really important, both of making connections to the underpinning waves and for establishing a context for the learning and the emotional hooks.

-- Using a large dark space to explore 'not-seeing in the dark'
+- using a large dark space to explore

 As many of these as possible should be direct physical experiences, rather than mediated through video clips.
 This locates the learning in the lived-in world of the child, and grounds the learning in specific physical circumstances.